Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 Job Description

-WRI is seeking a consultant for a fixed-price contract to develop a harmonized methodology for participatory mapping in the Pool and Niari departments of Congo.
-The consultant will analyze existing methodologies, propose a harmonized version, and test it in local communities.
-Key deliverables include detailed methodology documents, a validated harmonized methodology, and a final report on the process.
-The project aims to support sustainable land use planning.
+WRI is seeking a consultant for a fixed-price contract to develop a harmonized methodology for participatory mapping of representative areas in the Pool and Niari departments.
+The process involves analyzing and comparing existing methodologies to propose a harmonized version, which will be presented to stakeholders.
+Key deliverables include detailed documents of various participatory mapping methodologies, the harmonized methodology before field testing, a final version enriched by field tests, the validated methodology, and a final report.
+This consultancy is part of the CAFI PUDT project, aiming to analyze and compare existing participatory mapping methodologies.

 Must have:

-• Carry out a documentary analysis of participatory mapping methodologies for village lands and indigenous communities.
+• Conduct a documentary analysis of different methodologies on participatory mapping of village lands and local communities' territories.

-• Conduct consultations with relevant structures in Congo working on participatory mapping.
+• Lead consultations with various structures working on participatory mapping in the Republic of Congo.

-• Help elaborate a harmonized participatory mapping methodology based on existing ones and expert contributions.
+• Assist in developing a harmonized methodology for participatory mapping based on existing methodologies and contributions from experts.

 Job Details